 I spent the first 15 years of my life surviving the mental, physical and sexual abuse that occurred at home.
-I went to 8 different schools in 10 years, moving house each time.
-At 15, I left school for good, we left my father, moving house two more times, and I started working in my first full time job – all within the space of four months.
+I went to many different schools and moved house many times.
+At 15, I left school for good, we left my father and I started working in my first full time job – all within the space of a few weeks.

-Ill-equipped to cope with the stress from these life changes, I started binge eating, quickly gaining 10 kilos in a few weeks.
+Ill-equipped to cope with the stress from these life changes, I started binge eating, quickly gaining a lot of weight.
 I had no idea what I was doing at the time, all I knew was that for the few moments I was scoffing down biscuits and cakes, I felt calm and safe.

-I went on my first serious diet, straight out of the pages of Dolly magazine.
-Within 2 weeks, I was totally hooked and began cutting out entire food groups to speed up my weight loss.
-I joined a gym and began over-exercising, falling into the pit of anorexia, losing 28% of my body weight in 8 months.
+I went on my first serious diet, straight out of a women's magazine.
+I became totally hooked and began cutting out entire food groups to speed up my weight loss.
+I joined a gym and began over-exercising, falling into the pit of anorexia, rapidly losing a large amount of weight.

-The day I broke my diet was the day I developed Bulimia - I got that neat trick from a Cleo magazine article - and kept it for 5 years.
+The day I broke my diet was the day I developed Bulimia - I got that neat trick out of another women's magazine - and kept it for 5 years.
 I like to joke that at least with Bulimia, you get to eat!
 Living with Bulimia though, is no joke, it is a traumatic struggle that’s all about self-loathing.
 My cycle with Bulimia went like this: restrict food, lose control, binge, purge, then start the cycle over again.
 My thinking was all or nothing and moved from one extreme to another.